terencemoriarty/DS-4002-CS2/README.md

 ## Materials

-Materials
+The Materials folder contains two PDF documents that could be helpful for a student completing this project.
+"Moneyball 20 Years Later.pdf" gives context regarding the <i>Moneyball<\i> story referenced in the hook document, and elaborates on how other MLB teams and teams in other professional sports leagues are now embracing data-driven strategies to fuel on-field performance [1].
+"Analysis_Of_Salary_For_MLB_Players.pdf" is a thesis from Michael Glenn Hoffman, a Statistics major at North Dakota State University.
+While it is on a scale beyond the scope of this assignment, this thesis includes an attempt to identify if MLB players are underpaid or overpaid [2].
+Aspects of Hoffman's thesis and model-building approach may serve as inspiration to a student completing this assignment.

 ## Data

 The Data folder contains the two .csv files relevant to this project.
 The first, "2022 MLB Player Stats - Batting.csv", gives the name, age, team, league, and batting statistics for each MLB hiter from the 2022 season.
-Some of the abbrevations for statistics may not be obvious, but their meanings can be found on the MLB's website [here](https://www.mlb.com/glossary/standard-stats)[3].
+Some of the abbrevations for statistics may not be obvious, but their meanings can be found on the MLB's website [here](https://www.mlb.com/glossary/standard-stats) [3].

 The second dataset, "MLB Salaries - 2022.csv", contains salary information for each MLB player during the 2022 season.
-The data dictionary for this dataset is provided below
+The data dictionary for this dataset is provided below:

 | Column Name | Description |
 | ----------- | ----------- |